4INGS/vows/README.md

 ```

 ### Config file
 You can also configure the application using a json configuration file.
-Create a file named "config.json" with the following details.
+A sample configuration file is listed at config.sample.json.
+Either rename this to config.json or create a file named "config.json" with the following details.
 ```
 {
     "GITHUB_ORG":"Your_Org_Here",